ewdlop/JerseyMemes/README.md

 - Bell be like: I worked with Quatnum Information communication okay.
 Nokie be like: antenananannaa.
 We are high vibrational!!!!!
 - I was like: "Professor: do I really get to choose in stable marriage problem? "
 - Jersey barrier
+- Princeton - Indian infested Town.
+We get one betrayed and flee to Maryland.
+RAT AND COACHORACH